Cacti/documentation/General-Installing-Instructions.md

    `http://<your-server>/cacti/`

-   Log in the with a username/password of _admin_.
+   Log in with a username and password of _admin_.
 You will be required to change this password immediately.
 Make sure to fill in all of the path variables carefully and correctly on the following screen.